Does Homeowners Insurance Cover Earthquakes?

 Home insurance protects homeowners from damage to their homes and property covered perils.

-Covered perils are named events that are specifically listed in your homeowners policy that may cause damage to your home or your personal belongings and which you could not have foreseen.
+Covered perils are named events specifically listed in your homeowners policy that may cause damage to your home or your personal belongings and which you could not have foreseen.

 A standard or basic homeowners insurance policy will protect you from covered perils such as theft, vandalism, explosion, fire, lightning, hail, ice, snow, sleet, wind, windstorm, hail, smoke, hurricanes, tornadoes, extreme cold, volcanoes.